 State Rep. Curt VanderWall of Ludington invites residents to attend his coffee hours.
 Coffee hours are a chance for people to share their thoughts, ideas and concerns about state government.

 No appointments are necessary to attend.
 The first-term legislator will be available at the following times and locations:

-- 1 to 2 p.m. at the Benzie County Government Center, 448 Court Place in Beulah; and
+- 1 to 2 p.m. in the Benzie County Board of Commissioners Room, 448 Court Place in Beulah; and

 State Rep. Curt VanderWall was first elected to the Michigan House of Representatives in November 2016.
 He represents the 101st District, which includes Leelanau, Benzie, Manistee and Mason counties.

 Rep. VanderWall completed courses at Grand Rapids Junior College for two years before moving on to the workforce.

 Rep. VanderWall is the owner of Turf Care Mole Man of Ludington.
 Before that, he worked with Eberhard foods and Prevo’s Family Market for much of his adult life.
 He also served on the board of Old Kent Bank, as well as the Mason County Growth Alliance Board, Northern Michigan Counties Association and the Mason County Housing Board.

 PUBLIC OFFICE AND AFFILIATIONS

 Before being elected to the Michigan House, Rep. VanderWall served as commissioner and chairman for the Mason County Board of Commissioners.
 He also served on the Western Michigan Fair Association for six years, was District Chair for MSU Extension and served on boards for the United Way of Mason County.
 Curt is currently chair of the Women’s Jericho House Board.